TIC-TAC: A Framework for Improved Covariance Estimation in Deep Heteroscedastic Regression: Introduction

-Our first major contribution, the \textbf{Taylor Induced Covariance (TIC)}, explains the randomness in $f_{\theta}(\vx)$ through a novel derivation of a closed form expression for $\Cov(f_{\theta}(\vx))$.
-Specifically, we derive this expression by solving for the covariance of the multivariate target $f_{\theta}(\vx + \epsilon)$ through its Taylor expansion around $\vx$.
-As a result we can model the covariance through the gradient and curvature of $f_{\theta}(\vx)$ which captures the variation in the prediction within an $\epsilon$-neighborhood of $\vx$.
+Our first contribution, the \textbf{Taylor Induced Covariance (TIC)}, explains the randomness of the prediction through its gradient and curvature.
+We develop a closed-form approximation for the covariance of the prediction through its second order Taylor polynomial.
+Modeling the covariance through the gradient and curvature quantifies the variation in the prediction within a small neighborhood of the input.
+TIC when learnt through the negative log-likelihood not only captures the underlying correlations but also improves the convergence of the negative log-likelihood.

-Our second major contribution, the \textbf{Task Agnostic Correlations (TAC)}, addresses the lack of a direct metric to estimate the quality of covariance estimation.
-By definition, an accurate covariance prediction correctly estimates the correlations underlying the target random variables.
-Hence, given a partial observation of the target $\vy_{[1:k]}$, the covariance should accurately update the prediction $\tilde{\vy}_{[k:n]}$ towards the unobserved target $\vy_{[k:n]}$ based on conditioning of the target distribution $\mathcal{N}(\tilde{\vy}_{[k:\texttt{n}]}, \Cov(\hat{\vy}) \,|\, \vx, \vy_{[1:\texttt{k}]})$.
-Subsequently, we quantify TAC as the conditional mean absolute error between the updated prediction and the unobserved target.
+Our second contribution, the \textbf{Task Agnostic Correlations (TAC)}, addresses the lack of a direct metric to evaluate the covariance.
+By definition, an accurate covariance correctly estimates the underlying correlations.
+Hence, given a partial observation of the target, the covariance should accurately update the prediction towards the unobserved target through conditioning of the predicted distribution.
+Consequently, we quantify TAC as the mean absolute error between the updated prediction and the unobserved target.
+While the likelihood is a measure of optimization, TAC quantifies the accuracy of the learnt correlations.

-We design and perform extensive experiments on synthetic (sinusoidal, multivariate) and real-world datasets (UCI Regression and Human Pose - MPII, LSP), across fully-connected and convolutional network architectures.
-Using TAC, our experiments show that TIC outperforms state-of-the-art baselines in learning correlations across all tasks and architectures, demonstrating the effectiveness of our method for unsupervised heteroscedastic covariance estimation.
-We make TIC-TAC's code publicly available at: \url{www.github.com/vita-epfl/TIC-TAC} \\ We briefly describe below the notation which will be used throughout the paper:
+We design and perform extensive experiments on synthetic (sinusoidal, multivariate) and real-world (UCI Regression and Human Pose - MPII, LSP) datasets using two metrics: TAC and the likelihood.
+Our experiments show that TIC outperforms the state-of-the-art baselines in learning correlations across all tasks, demonstrating improved covariance estimation in heteroscedastic regression.
+Additionally, we also observe that incorporating TIC into the negative log-likelihood improves convergence.
+Our code and environment are publicly available for reproducibility\footnote{\url{https://github.com/vita-epfl/TIC-TAC}}.